 Even if you’re married or have a roommate or live with your parents or family, it’s good to just take a break and learn to be on our own once in a while.
 Because my friend never did that, and she doesn’t know how now.
 And while she has all of these people who are here for her no matter what, I think it’s good that she’s learning to lean on herself too.

-So I just wanted to share 7 benefits of spending time alone:
+So I just wanted to share some of the benefits of spending time alone:

 When you spend time doing things by yourself, without the constant input of others, you’ll start to realize who you are and what you like.
 It’s nice to be able to do whatever you want, try whatever you want, eat whatever you want, watch whatever you want, go wherever you want, etc. You might start to make different decisions and do different things when there aren’t other people around.
 It’s good to learn who you are as an individual – not just as a girlfriend or a friend or a daughter, or anything else to anyone else.
 Just you.